jvdsn/crypto-attacks/README.md

 * Python 3.9
 * [PyCryptodome](https://pycryptodome.readthedocs.io/)
 * [SageMath](https://www.sagemath.org/)
-* [Hilbert Class Polynomial database](https://doc.sagemath.org/html/en/reference/databases/sage/databases/db_class_polynomials.html) (Only required for complex multiplication factorization)
+* [Hilbert Class Polynomial database](https://doc.sagemath.org/html/en/reference/databases/sage/databases/db_class_polynomials.html) (Only required for complex multiplication)

 ## Usage
 Unit tests are located in the `test` directory and can be executed using the `unittest` module or using `pytest`.
 This should not take very long, perhaps a few minutes depending on your machine.